 When faced with a pandemic like H1N1, the thinking affecting the decision to be vaccinated can be complicated.
 The fear of getting sick is a major motive in vaccination, but research has found factors associated with changes in this perceived risk.

 Researchers from the RAND Corporation and other institutions have begun pilot-testing a web-based tool designed to help parents and adult caregivers determine whether to seek urgent medical attention for a sick child with flu-like symptoms.

 A majority of HCP support influenza vaccination requirements.
 Moreover, providing HCP with information about the safety of influenza vaccination and communicating that immunization of HCP is a patient safety issue may be important for generating staff support for influenza vaccination requirements.

-Cooperation among the Mekong Basin Disease Surveillance countries improved their response to the 2009 H1N1 virus in areas previously considered problematic.
+Self-organized sub-regional cooperation in disease surveillance is increasingly recognized as an important new element in global disease prevention and control.
+The Mekong Basin Disease Surveillance countries improved their response to the 2009 H1N1 virus in areas previously considered problematic.

 Communication between healthcare providers and adults about influenza vaccination was relatively uncommon during the 2009–2010 pandemic.
 Increased communication could significantly enhance influenza vaccination rates.

 We examined the effect of allowing participants to give more precise responses in the 0-1% range on the validity of reported probability judgments.
 Participants assessed probabilities for getting H1N1 influenza and dying from it conditional on infection, using a 0-100% visual linear scale.

 Immunization remains the best and first line of defense against serious infectious illness.
 This year's seasonal flu shot incorporates vaccine for H1N1.
 It's safe, and it's vitally important to get it, write Art Kellermann and Katherine Harris.